phidelics/NHS-Enterprise-Network-Lab/configs/ACCESS-SW.md

 - Provide port security
 - Are separate from core for scalability

-NHS has one access switch per floor/department
-Each with dual uplinks to both Core switches for HA
+Enterprise has one access switch per floor/department Each with dual uplinks to both Core switches for HA
 ```